Islam in Portugal: History

 The Islamic Community of Lisbon was formed in March 1968 by a group of Muslim university students who, at the time, were studying in the Portuguese capital.
 But even before the constitution of the community, in 1966, a committee composed of ten elements (five Muslims and five Christians) asked the Lisbon City Council for a plot of land to build a mosque.
 The Community, in its beginning, was mostly made up of families from the ex-colonies that went to Portugal after the Carnation Revolution on 25 April 1974, namely Mozambique and Guinea-Bissau, as well as some people from North Africa (Morocco and Algeria), Pakistan, Bangladesh and members of the several embassies of Arab countries accredited in Portugal.
 Only later, in September 1977, a piece of land on Avenida José Malhoa was ceded.

 The laying of the first stone took place in January 1979 and the inauguration of the first phase of construction took place on March 29, 1985.
 By then, the community was already estimated at more than four thousand people (1981 Census), mostly from the former Portuguese colonies.
 According to the 1991 census recorded by Instituto Nacional de Estatística (the National Statistical Institute of Portugal), there were 9,134 Muslims in Portugal, about 0.1% of the total population.
 As of 2021, the community is estimated at 65 thousand people (many from the Maghreb and the Middle East, notably from Syria and Iraq, as well as from Afghanistan and Bangladesh among other countries) and spreads over several parts of Portugal, most prominently within the Lisbon Metropolitan Area, Porto Metropolitan Area, and Algarve.

+On 17 October 2025 the parliament of Portugal approves a ban on face veils for "gender or religious" reasons and making it punishable by up to 2000 euros.
+The bill, promoted by right wing party Chega, is up for decision to President Marcelo Rebelo de Sousa, who can approve, veto, or refer the bill to the Constitutional Court for review.